 - 7. When using external confirmation procedures, the auditor shall maintain control over external confirmation requests, including: - (a) Determining the information to be confirmed or requested; (Ref: Para.
 A1) - (b) Selecting the appropriate confirming party; (Ref: Para.
-A2) - (c) Designing the confirmation requests, including determining that requests are properly addressed and contain return information for responses to be sent directly to the auditor; and (Ref: Para.
-A3-A6) - (d) Sending the requests, including follow-up requests when applicable, to the confirming party.
+A2) - (c) Designing the confirmation requests, including determining that requests are appropriately designed to provide evidence relevant to the assertions identified in accordance with ISA (UK) 330, are properly addressed and contain return information for responses to be sent directly to the auditor; and (Ref: Para.
+A3- A6-1) - (d) Sending the requests, including follow-up requests when applicable, to the confirming party.
 (Ref: Para.
 A7)